Sound Movements

 j

 These Solo Letter Sounds should be said quickly to avoid adding extra sounds like “uh” to the end of the sound.
 When saying these sounds, hold your mouth as still as possible or close your mouth as soon as you finish the sound.
-Technically speaking, “ck” isn’t a Solo Letter Sound, but it’s best to teach this Sound Motions right after teaching the “c” and “k” Sound Motions.
+Technically speaking, it’s best to teach the “ck” sound movement as a combination of the “c” and “k” sound movements.

 -